 4 Day Split is Simple and Effective

-So, here is your 4-day split workout routine for lean muscle gain.
 As you can probably imagine, this routine is incredibly customizable, and you can make it work in numerous different ways.

 What matters most is that you enjoy the process, create a schedule you can follow, and push yourself hard enough.
 And if you only can commit to 3 days a week for your workouts, check our 3-day a week workout plan.